 If a student wants to choose the following DP subject then the following condition must be met in the second report card in MYP5 Group 1: Language and Literature Students coming from the MYP Language and Literature: a final grade of 5 is required for HL and a grade of 4 is required for SL.
-Group 2: Language Acquisition Ab Initio (only Dutch offered): complete beginners in the language, or phase 1 students.
-Standard level: a grade 4 in phase 3 is required.
-Higher level: a grade 4 in phase 5 is required.
-Group 3: Individuals and Societies History-Geography: a final grade of 5 is required for HL and a grade of 4 is required for SL Business and Management and Psychology: a passing report in MYP5 Economics: a 5 on their English "Research Essay" Group 4: Experimental Sciences For Physics, Chemistry, Biology: a 5 is required for HL and 4 for SL; a 6 in criterion A is required for HL, a 5 in criterion A is required for SL ESS, Computer Science: a passing report in MYP5 Group 5: Mathematics AA HL: a grade 6 in extended Maths is required AA SL: a grade 5 in extended Maths or a grade 6 in SL maths is required AI SL: a passing report in MYP5 Group 6: The Arts Visual arts: a final grade of 5 is required for HL and a grade of 4 is required for SL Music: HL: 1.Fluent knowledge of music literacy.
-2. Have one lesson a week of your chosen instrument or voice.
+Group 2: Language Acquisition Phase 1 (exceptional cases phase 2): Ab Initio Phase 2-4: Lang B SL Phase 4: Lang B HL/SL Phase 5: Lang B HL/SL Phase 6: Lang & Lit HL/SL Group 3: Individuals and Societies All subjects 5 as a final grade in Integrated Humanities and 4 for SL Economics HL, Math AA HL/SL is recommended Group 4: Experimental Sciences For HL Physics, Chemistry, Biology, CS: a 5 is required for HL and 4 for SL, Criterion A: 6, Physics HL and CS HL Math need AA HL/SL SL Physics, Chemistry, Biology, CS: 4 as a final grade, Criterion A: 5 ESS: 4 for HL and 4 for SL in Int.
+Humanities and Science Group 5: Mathematics AA HL: a grade 6 in extended Maths is required, Criterion A 6 AI HL: a grade 6 in extended Math, Criterion A 6 AA SL: a grade 4 in extended Maths Criterion A 5, SL maths a grade 5 in CriterionA 6 is required AI SL: overall a 4 Group 6: The Arts Visual arts: a final grade of 5 is required for HL and a grade of 4 is required for SL Music: HL: 1.
+Fluent knowledge of music literacy.
 Prior knowledge is strongly recommended.
+Have one lesson a week of your chosen instrument or voice.
 SL: 1.
 Knowledge of music literacy.
 2. Have one lesson a week of your chosen instrument or voice.